-Most interesting would be the breakdown of costs by individual GXP and GIP.
+Question: Most interesting would be the breakdown of costs by individual GXP and GIP.
 If this information is already disclosed please let me know where it can be found.
 If not disclosed at such a granular level, is there readily accessible data to fill in parts of the table below that would assist?

 If the structure of the table doesn’t correctly capture how CIIC’s and Part 4 regulated assets are treated as part of connection assets, please call to discuss or modify the table below.

 Note I’m assuming the acronym used is CIIC’s.
 I think it used to be New Investment Contracts (NIC’s).

 Answer: Connection charge information you have requested is not disclosed publicly.
 Having discussed your question with you, we understand that the following information (at an aggregate level, in dollar amounts not percentages) will serve your purpose.